THE LONG SCIENCE, TECHNOLOGY AND SOCIETY ENDOWED INTERNSHIP FUND

 Where can I look for internships?

 The first step is to figure out what kind of career you might like to explore this summer; this will help narrow your focus in searching for internships.
-A good starting place is to talk with one of the career counselors in the Career Connections office.
+A good starting place is to talk with one of the career advisors in the Career Connections office.
 You can also meet with the Assistant Director of Career & Internship Development to discuss your interests.
 Faculty, friends, parents and family members and other personal contacts can help as well.

 Visit a PLU Career Fair!